Your WooCommerce order confirmation email isn’t just a simple receipt; it’s a powerful marketing opportunity!

 Let’s break down each method step by step.

-Method 1: Send Order Confirmation Emails in WooCommerce Using Default Options
+Method 1: Edit Order Confirmation Emails in WooCommerce Using Default Options (Code-First Approach)

 Follow these steps to enable and customize WooCommerce’s built-in order confirmation emails without any extra plugins or coding.